-- Tar balls, tar patties and sheen have been reported in Northwest Florida, though fewer impacts have been observed due to westward-moving winds and ocean currents.
-View the latest reconnaissance reports here. - Continued impacts will be possible in Northwest Florida over the next 72-hours, likely in the form of tar balls and tar patties. - Nearly 90 percent of Florida's coastline remains unimpacted. - If oil is sighted on Florida's coastline report it to the State Warning Point at 1-877-2-SAVE-FL (1-877-272-8335) or by dialing #DEP from most cell phones. - Pensacola Pass as well as Perdido Pass will continue to be closed with the tide to reduce the amount of oil entering inland waters.
+- Tar balls, tar patties and sheen continue to be reported in Northwest Florida, although fewer impacts have been observed in the last several days.
+View the latest reconnaissance reports here. - Continued impacts will be possible in Northwest Florida over the next 72 hours, likely in the form of tar balls and tar patties. - Nearly 90 percent of Florida's more than 1,260 miles of coastline remains unimpacted. - If oil is sighted on Florida's coastline report it to the State Warning Point at 1-877-2-SAVE-FL (1-877-272-8335) or by dialing #DEP from most cell phones. - Pensacola Pass as well as Perdido Pass will continue to be closed with the tide to reduce the amount of oil entering inland waters.
 These waterways are manned to allow access to necessary vessel traffic and are open for vessel traffic during low tide.
 See NOAA tide predictions. - Observations by NOAA continue to indicate no significant amounts of oil moving toward the Loop Current.
 The Loop Current Ring, a circular current which was formerly part of the Loop Current provides no clear path for oil to enter the Florida Straits. - There have been no reports of Deepwater Horizon oil spill-related products reaching the shore beyond the Northwest Florida region.
-There is no indication that the rest of the state will have impacts from weathered oil products within the next 72 hours. - There are currently two tropical waves being monitored for tropical development by the National Hurricane Center.
-A small tropical wave south of Louisiana has a 0% chance of development.
-Environmental conditions near a tropical wave in the Yucatan Channel are more favorable for development.
-This wave has a 30% chance of becoming a tropical depression by Thursday.
+There is no indication that the rest of the state will have impacts from weathered oil products within the next 72 hours. - No significant tropical activity is expected in the next 48 hours.